Nish909chay/Bill-Management-System-using-Python/README.md

 Libraries Used
-Tkinter: The standard GUI library for Python, used to create the application’s interface. sqlite3 (optional): For database management to store bill records persistently.
+Tkinter: The standard GUI library for Python, used to create the application’s interface.
-Pandas (optional): For data manipulation and analysis, especially if the system includes reporting features.

 Key Components
 Main Window: The central window containing the navigation menu and key functional buttons.